sap-tutorials/Tutorials/tutorials/advanced-sql-migration-tool-ora-hana/advanced-sql-migration-tool-ora-hana.md

     go
     ```

-    Notice that the same error we had in Oracle is appearing in SAP HANA as well.
+    Notice that the same error you had in Oracle is appearing in SAP HANA as well.

     ![Select Data Source](hana-sql-1.png)

-    Modify the stored procedure call removing `D` from `state` field:
+    Modify the stored procedure call by removing `D` from `state` field:

     ```SQL
     call appdemo2.insert_author (